ForestAdmin/agent-nodejs/docs/deployment/deploying-your-changes.md

 forest deploy
 ```

-The end result is the following:
+The result is the following:

 ![](../assets/dev-workflow-end-situation.png)